dfo-mpo/aks-audit-log-go/README.md

 ### forwarder package

-This package does two things: (1) it sets the configurations using the environment variables and (2) starts a server to maintain statistics.
+This package does two things: (1) it sets the configurations using the environment variables and (2) starts a server to maintain Prometheus statistics.

 ### eventhub package